zer0Kerbal/Surface-Experiment-Pack/readme.md

 >
 > ***All bundled mods are distributed under their own licenses***
 > ***All art assets (textures, models, animations, sounds) are distributed under their own licenses***
+>
+> This work is presented under a Simplified BSD license.
+>
+> Art assets used in Surface Experiment Pack were made by Matthew (CobaltWolf) Mlodzienski and are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+All credit for the wonderful new textures/models/artwork goes to CobaltWolf, who retains the copyright to his work.
+>
+> All source files for the mod, including uncompiled textures and models, are available upon request.

 ##### see [Notices.md][MOD:notic] for more *legal mumbo jumbo*